fastbts/fastbts.github.io/FastBTS/Readme.md

 ## Installation of the tcp_fastbts module

-Recommended Environment: Ubuntu 16+  with kernel v5.0.1
+Recommended Environment: Ubuntu 16+  with kernel v5.0.1, gcc version 4.8 or later.

 Kernel Installation: